dfyR433/One-Click/README.md

 1. Flash the firmware to your ESP32.
 2. Power it on — it will create a Wi‑Fi access point.
 3. Connect to the AP using a device.
-4. Open a browser and go to `http://192.168.4.1`.
-5. Click the file download link to get your file.
+4. Click the file download link to get your file.

 ---

 ## SPIFFS Upload

-Place your file in the `spiffs_image` folder, then build the SPIFFS image:
+Place your file in the `spiffs` folder, then build the SPIFFS image:

 ```bash
 idf.py spiffs_create